Khmer

 Before Covid, Lis Dingjan funded a social enterprise providing job opportunities and environmental education in the Womens Handicraft Shop.
 During Covid it was impossible for Lis to run the business because there were not many international visitors.

-The shop was however, was used to make school uniforms for scholarship students and krama weaving.
+The shop is still used to make school uniforms for scholarship students and krama weaving.

-Lis continues to support two girls at Phnom Penh University - one girl is studying journalism and is now in Year-4 and the second is studying a doctors degree and is in Year-2.
+Lis continues to support two girls at Phnom Penh University - one girl has graduated as a journalist and and the second is studying a doctors degree and is in Year-4.
 This funding is changing the lives of these two young women.

 Photo: Using locally sourced products to weave into bags